-Every day we quietly compete with 'free' advice.
-Your neighbor, a fishing
+Every day we quietly compete with 'free' advice from neighbors, internet "experts", fishing

 chemicals, equipment and labor to maintain your aquatic habitat on a regular

-When it comes to the arena of innovation and deeper thinking, the concept of "group thinking" is also dashed
+When it comes to the arena of innovation and solving problems, the concept of "group thinking" is also dashed

 upon the rocks of reality.
 Where might the better answers originate, from a group of 30 people with one year of

-experience or from one or two people each with 30 years of experience and a record for innovation?
+experience or from three people each with 30 years of experience and a record for innovation?
 That is

 In our work we redefine the rules.
 Before we developed our biological techniques, the rules applied to us.

 After we developed our lake and pond design techniques, those rules now only apply to those who have yet to

 learn how to break them.
 For instance, how many times do respected publications advise to create steep lake